aj120426394/webpack2-config/README.md

   extraResources: [
     path.resolve(__dirname, "node_modules/compass-mixins/lib"),
     path.resolve(__dirname, "app/vendors/materialize/sass")
-  ]
+  ],
+  fileName: '',
+  prefixWrap: ''
 };
-example.addStyleConfig({
-    cssConfig: cssConfig,
-    prefixWrap: '.class-name'
-})
+example.addStyleConfig(cssConfig)
 ```
 * `cssConfig`:
     * `filter (option)`: This can set the SCSS loader should`'include'` or `'exclude'` the path below during the bundling.
     * `path (option)`: This is the path that you like to include/exclude in the SCSS loader.
     * `extraResources (option)`: The extra resource that you like to include when you are bundling the SCSS.
     * `prefixWrap (option)`: This is the option that can enable [postcss-prefixwrap](https://github.com/dbtedman/postcss-prefixwrap).
 If you don't want to enable this function, please do not provide it as parameter.
+    * `fileName (option)`: The file name of the css file when it be extracted in the production mode.
+If you leave it blank, it will become the name of your entry point (js).

 7\. `addConfig()`: Add any additional settings into the configuration.
  > **Execute this function before execute `buildForDevServer()`, `buildForDevelopment()`, `buildForProduction()`**